 Electrical Engineering Degree

-At most, two of the nine courses can be Graduate Core courses with the advice and approval of the Graduate Program Director
+At most, two of the nine courses can be any Graduate Core Courses (ENGG) with the advice and approval of the Graduate Program Director

-Six courses credits can be substituted by the master's Thesis option under the direction of a Thesis Advisor
+[Six course credits can be substituted by the Master’s Thesis option under the direction of a Thesis Advisor.]

 Any modifications to program requirements must be approved by the Graduate Program Director.